Pink Lemonade Bundt Cake

-- Use fresh squeezed lemon juice for the most lemon flavor.
+- Use freshly squeezed lemon juice for the most lemon flavor.
 Bottled lemon juice will result in a more muted lemon flavor.

 - Don’t overbake the cake – this will result in a drier, crumbly texture.
 Bake just until the edges begin to pull away from the pan and the top is springy when pushed back.

-- After removing the pan from the oven, run a knife along the edges of the pan to loosen the cake slightly, then side aside to cool for 10 minutes before inverting onto a wire rack.
+- After removing the pan from the oven, run a knife along the edges to loosen the cake slightly, then side aside to cool for 10 minutes before inverting it onto a wire rack.